-All told, status and role changes, perceived or real, can be much ado & angst-producing about nothing.
-It has been a regular part of my consulting employment to deal with persistent, debilitating issues that show up in surveys and reports, or sometimes surface in meetings or in difficult leader-staff interactions.
-Dealing with status-membership issues (and shifting, improving norms) with grace, interest, and some helpful skills is a positive path.
-It may not be an easy path.
+Status and role changes in a team or group, perceived or real, can be angst-producing and much ado about nothing.
+It has been a regular part of my consulting work to deal with persistent, debilitating issues that show up in surveys and reports, or those that surface in meetings or in difficult leader-staff interactions.
+Dealing with status-membership issues and shifting, improving group norms with grace, interest, and some helpful skill building is positive path forward.

 - Do I belong here?
-(Recent research suggests job insecurity is worse for your health than unemployment.
-Angst – yes!)
+(Research suggests job insecurity is worse for your health than unemployment.)

 - On what terms may I belong?
 (Have the rules changed?
 What’s expected of me?
 What are my goals?)

 - Do I want to belong?
-(Related to 1st question and next question – if it isn’t just about salary and benefits.)
+(Related to 1st question and next question – if it isn’t just about the work, salary and benefits.)

 - Who do I have to be to belong?
 (Do I still fit what the organization is, and is becoming?)